Advance-Technologies-Foundation/globalsearch-cli/docs/workflow.md

             * no
     * Get a link to detailed installation documentation
 * Check global search settings (need run on "second" server with globalsearch services)
+* Supporting
+    * Make logs of the docker containers